Staycation44/fretwork/README.md

 By default this will run on the `SEARCH_PATH` & `HEADER` set in the config.

+Additionally, this builds a backup of your original difficulties if you'd like to restore them at any point for any reason.

 **Outputs:**

 - A `{header}_cache_{timestamp}.pkl` file, the main output used by Analyze and Render
 - A `{header}_errors_{timestamp}.csv` file, only generated if some songs failed to parse, this lists which file failed and why (e.g. missing guitar track, corrupt midi file)
+- A `{header}_BackupData.csv` file, which is a back up that stores all difficulties that were found at the time of building
 - A console summary: how many songs had a `song.ini`, how many had no readable guitar chart, how many errored, and how many made it into the cache

 **Optional arguments:**